ignat-maloukhov/kafka-demo/README.md

 ### Action plan
 **Step one.** Set up [Gradle](https://gradle.org/) multi-module project according to the instructions in this [article](https://reflectoring.io/spring-boot-gradle-multi-module/) and [documentation](https://docs.gradle.org/current/userguide/multi_project_builds.html).
 **Step two.** Run [Zookeeper](https://zookeeper.apache.org/) and [Apache Kafka](https://kafka.apache.org/) in [Docker](https://www.docker.com/) according to the instructions in this [article](https://www.baeldung.com/ops/kafka-docker-setup).
-**Step three.** Code and configure Kafka topic using Spring KafkaAdmin, at the same time, you need to take into account the specifics of the ports in the container which are described in this [answer](https://stackoverflow.com/questions/72113718/how-to-docker-compose-spring-boot-with-kafka).
+**Step three.** Create and configure Kafka topic using Spring KafkaAdmin according to the instructions in this [article](https://www.baeldung.com/kafka-topic-creation) and [this one](https://howtodoinjava.com/kafka/spring-kafka-admin-create-new-topics/), at the same time, you need to take into account the specifics of the ports in the container which are described in this [answer](https://stackoverflow.com/questions/72113718/how-to-docker-compose-spring-boot-with-kafka).
 **Step four.** Code producer and consumer according to the instructions in these articles:
 - [Intro to Apache Kafka with Spring](https://www.baeldung.com/spring-kafka);
 - [Spring Boot and Kafka – Practical Example](https://thepracticaldeveloper.com/spring-boot-kafka-config/);